rodney42/node-ghoma/README.md

  * http://localhost:3000/alloff     Switch all plugs off.
  * http://localhost:3000/on/ID      Switch a plug on.
 Replace ID with the short mac, that can be retrieved by the 'list' call.
  * http://localhost:3000/off/ID     Switch a plug off.
 Replace ID with the short mac, that can be retrieved by the 'list' call.
+ * http://localhost:3000/state/ID   Current state of a plug.
+Replace ID with the short mac, that can be retrieved by the 'list' call.
  */
 var ghoma = require('./ghoma.js');
 var express = require('express');